-Well the statistics don’t lie:
+Well, the statistics don’t lie:

-1 in 3 over 65’s and 50% over 80 fall each year
+- 1 in 3 over 65’s and 50% over 80 fall each year

-Falling costs the NHS £2 billion every year taking up 4 million bed days.
+- Falling costs the NHS £2 billion every year taking up 4 million bed days.

 Whilst the personal cost of falling is difficult to calculate and is not to be diminished, Torbay’s data helps us see the cost every time someone falls over.

-Compared to the 12 months prior to falling the community care costs rose by 160%.
-The social care and Hospital care costs rose by 37% and 35% respectively.
+The hospital, community, and social care costs were four times that of the cost of hospital admission in the 12 months after falling.
+Compared to the 12 months prior to the fall, community care costs rose by 160%.
+The social care and hospital care costs rose by 37% and 35%, respectively.

-A fall sensor works in exactly the same way as a pendant with a red button to press if the user feels they require some help.
-If they fall over the sensor immediately detects this and calls our 24/7 operators without any intervention from the user.
+A fall sensor works in exactly the same way as a pendant with a red button to press if the user feels they need some help.
+If they fall over, the sensor immediately detects this and calls our 24/7 operators without any intervention from the user.
 The great thing about this is that the operator will know it’s a fall sensor that’s triggered the call and can summon help immediately.

 Whilst not preventing a fall, a fall alarm can ultimately help in getting assistance faster, reduce the time the user is left on the floor.
 This will hopefully reduce the costs involved in aftercare.